Anna Maria, Florida: Etymology

 Former Tampa Mayor Madison Post (1818-1867) named the island for his wife Maria and his sister-in-law Anna.
-A popular legend, however, states that Ponce de Leon named the island for Maria Anna von der Pfalz-Neuburg, the queen of Charles II of Spain, the sponsor of his expedition.

 In the past, pronunciation of the name differed: old timers said "Anna Mar-EYE-a," but most people today say "Anna Mar-EE-a."

 History

 In 1893, George Emerson Bean built a home near the present day Rod & Reel Pier.
-Two years later in 1895 he filed a homesteaded claim of 160 acre on the north part of Anna Maria Island.
+Two years later in 1895, he filed a homesteaded claim of 160 acre on the north part of Anna Maria Island.
 Prior to Bean's homestead claim, Andrew Gowanlack would reside in the area where Bean would file his homestead at.
 However, Andrew never filed for a homestead claim but did receive three acres of land after Bean filed his homestead claim out of squatting rights.
 After George Bean's death in 1898, the land went to his son, George Wilhelm Bean, who partnered with Charles Roser, a wealthy real estate developer from St. Petersburg, to form the Anna Maria Beach Company to develop the area.